NextronSystems/asgard-manual/usage/masterasgard.rst

 MASTER ASGARD offers no central user and role management for all connected ASGARD servers.
-Since MASTER ASGARD and ASGARD allow to use LDAP for authentication, we believe that complex and centralised user management should be based on LDAP.
+Since MASTER ASGARD and ASGARD allow to use LDAP for authentication, we believe that complex and centralized user management should be based on LDAP.

 MASTER ASGARD and Analysis Cockpit
 ----------------------------------